khu-singh/Animation/README.md

 # Animation
-An Animation using HTML and CSS is created.
+An Animation using HTML is created.